dakk/qlasskit/docs/source/howitworks.rst

 to invertible circuits, introducing auxiliary qubits.
 In this step, the compiler will automatically uncompute auxiliary qubits in order to reduce the number of qubits needed and the circuit footprint.

+For the compilation, two backends are supported:

+- InternalCompiler
+- Tweedledum.xag_synth

 Result